-See page 18 or visit https://www.sos.wa.gov/elections/initiatives/ for Sample Petitions Templates and Instructions.
+See page 18 or visit for Petitions Templates and Instructions and links.

 Circulation of Petitions

 Sponsors are asked to notify the Office of the Secretary of State when signatures are being collected at least three months prior to the submission deadline.
 This allows the Office of the Secretary of State time to prepare sufficient staffing and supplies.
 Sponsors are also asked to provide a sample of the petition.